ucc23/ucc/_clusters/chupina2.md

 UTI_C_lit: 0.25
 UTI_C_dup: 1.0
 UTI_summary: |
-    Chupina 2 is a somewhat close, sparse, very dense object of very high C3 quality.
+    <b>Chupina 2</b> is a sparse, very dense object of very high C3 quality.
+It is located at a close distance from the Sun, above the mid-plane.
 It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with at least one entry reported in the same catalogue.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>contains less than 25 stars with <i>P>0.5</i> estimated.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 8.1